Crumpsall: History

 Crumpsall was rural in character during the early part of the 19th century, however, the necessity to house Manchester's growing population of mill workers saw the area become more urbanised.
 Crumpsall was incorporated into the city of Manchester in 1890.

 Crumpsall Hall was the seat of the Chethams and subsequently passed to the Waklyns.
 The Manchester workhouse was built after the formation of the Poor Law Unions in 1837.

 The Co-operative Wholesale Society opened the Crumpsall Biscuit Works in Lower Crumpsall around 1873.

 Crumpsall is the location of North Manchester General Hospital.
 This was previously three hospitals: Crumpsall Hospital (a general hospital), Springfield Hospital (a psychiatric hospital) and Delaunay's Hospital (a geriatric hospital).

 In January 2003 Detective Constable Stephen Oake, a Greater Manchester Police officer, was fatally stabbed whilst arresting a suspected terrorist in a house on Crumpsall Lane.

+During Yom Kippur services on 2 October 2025, a car-ramming and stabbing attack outside the Heaton Park synagogue left at least two people dead and three people seriously injured.
+Armed police responded within about seven minutes, shooting the suspect and (accidentally) a worshipper.

 Governance

-Crumpsall was a township or civil parish in the Salford Hundred in the historic county of Lancashire.
+Crumpsall was formerly a township in the parish of Manchester, in the Salford hundred in the historic county of Lancashire.
 It was part of the Manchester Poor Law Union (PLU) between 1841 and 1850, the Prestwich PLU from 1850 to 1915, and again in the Manchester PLU from 1915 to 1930.
 In 1854 a Local Board of Health was established for the area of the township.
-In 1890 the township was incorporated into the city of Manchester.
+In 1866 Crumpsall became a separate civil parish, in 1890 it was incorporated into County Borough of Manchester, on 26 March 1896 the parish was abolished to form North Manchester.
+In 1891 the parish had a population of 10,371.